dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 Software development for official METplus releases is organized into development cycles.
 While the length a development cycle can vary widely, they are nominally 6 weeks long.
-GitHub issues and pull requests assigned to each cycle are either completed during the time window for that cycle or re-assigned to a future development cycle.
+GitHub issues and pull requests assigned to each cycle are either completed during the time window for that cycle or reassigned to a future development cycle.

 Each development cycle culminates in the creation of a software release.
 The